Red and processed meat and cancer prevention

 Does eating red and processed meat increase your cancer risk?

 It’s quite likely that you’ve seen or heard news stories about the links between red and processed meat and cancer.
 This is because there is strong evidence that eating a lot of these foods increases your risk of bowel cancer and eating processed meat can increase your risk of stomach cancer.

 What is red meat?

-Red meat includes beef, pork, lamb and goat – foods like hamburgers, minced beef, pork chops and roast lamb.
+Red meat is beef, pork, lamb and goat, which includes foods like steak, hamburgers, minced beef, pork chops and roast lamb.

-As a rough guide 500g of cooked red meat is the same as 700g of raw red meat.
-To help you visualise how much this is, a medium portion of roast beef or pork is about 90g and a medium steak is about 145g (cooked weight).
+To help you visualise how much 500g of red meat is, a medium portion of roast beef or pork is about 90g and a medium steak is about 145g (cooked weight).

 What is processed meat?